rgeorgi/INTENT2/README.md

 pip install .
 ```

+This will install the `intent` script, as well as a `merge-xigt` script.

-**N.B.** Currently, the code is in an alpha stage.
+N.B.** Currently, the code is in an alpha stage.
 Not all of the functionality is implemented, and what is may contain bugs.

 ## Running Enrichment

-In order to enrich a compatible [Xigt](https://github.com/xigt/xigt)-XML document, you may install
+In order to enrich a compatible [Xigt](https://github.com/xigt/xigt)-XML document, you

 ## Input Requirements